-As at December 31st, 2022, market risk comprised 19.0% (2021: 18.2%) of the undiversified SCR.
+As at December 31st, 2023, market risk comprised 30.8% (2022 (unaudited): 19.0%) of the undiversified SCR.

 The Company's exposure to interest rate risk arises predominantly from fluctuations in the Company's bond portfolio and the Company's liabilities.